smizell/graphablejson/README.md

 }
 ```

-Then the client developer should be able to specify the version for `address` and get the correct value.
+Then the client developer should be able to specify the version for `address` along with `v2` and get the correct value.
+If no version is specified, the original property `address` MUST be returned.

 Once the original version is deprecated (note, this specification does not handle deprecation), the `address` property can be converted and the `v2` can be removed.